 This would include discussion with the client's audit committee regarding the nature of a breach, an evaluation of the impact of the breach on the independence of the PwC firm and the engagement team and the need for actions or safeguards to maintain objectivity.
 Although most breaches are minor and attributable to an oversight, all breaches are taken seriously and investigated as appropriate.
 The investigations of any identified breaches of independence policies also serve to identify the need for improvements in our Firm's systems and processes and for additional guidance and training.

-Based on the reviews outlined above, we confirm that we conducted an internal review of independence practices during the year ended 30 June 2023.
+Based on the reviews outlined above, we confirm that we have implemented and maintained appropriate independence policies, tools and practices within the Firm during the year ended 30 June 2024.

 Considerations in undertaking the audit